desmochai/document-scanner-ios/README.md

 ## Dependencies

-Thrid party framewoks and Library are managed using Cocoapods.
+Thrid party framewoks and libraries are managed using Cocoapods dependency manager.

 ## Requirements